 Caroline Burton is a fibre artist residing in New Zealand.
-She creates abstract contemporary artworks, often with three-dimensional sculptural elements.
-Caroline's work has a strong spiritual component, each piece being an expression of aspects of her faith and inspired by natural forms.
-A background in engineering has fuelled her fascination with three-dimensional structures and the relationships between different forms within an environment.
+She creates abstract contemporary artworks using the medium of felted wool and silk fibres, often with three-dimensional sculptural elements.
+Her work has a strong spiritual component, each piece being an expression of aspects of her faith and is inspired by natural forms.

 The challenge of discovering ways to express these thoughts and explorations using fibres has proved compelling.
 The process of sculpting and painting with unspun fibres fascinates me with every new piece that I create.
 There is an alchemy to the process of transforming wisps of fibre into something with form, structure and strength.